s10wen/kapow-skeleton/README.md

 # Kapow!
 Skeleton

-The core skeleton of the Kapow! front-end boilerplate for WordPress builds.
+The core skeleton of the Kapow! front-end boilerplate for WordPress builds, using Vagrant and Yeoman.